 San Antonio, Texas 78229

 Innovator DisclosuresMs.
-Kavanagh has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile.
+Kavanagh did not indicate whether she had financial interests or business/professional affiliations relevant to the work described in this profile.

 References/Related ArticlesCalfee D, Giannetta E, Durbin L, et al. Control of endemic vancomycin-resistant enterococcus among inpatients at a university hospital.
 Clin Infect Dis.
 2003;37(3):326-32.
 [PubMed]